Quite often we get asked the question about what hidden or buried costs there are in a reverse mortgage.

 A lot of people forget when they first bought a home that they incurred these costs and had to involve a lawyer – as a reverse mortgage is still technically a mortgage, a lawyer must be involved to place the mortgage on title.

-Again – like independent legal advice – these costs are deducted from the reverse mortgage proceeds that you receive.
+Again – like independent legal advice – these costs are deducted from the amount that you receive.

 In Summary – Reverse Mortgage Costs And Fees